MatthieuDarcy/Kernel-NeuralNetworks-SPDEs/README.md

 The requirements indicate the necessary libraries and the version that were used for the numerical experiments.

 Note that when using Jax, both the GPU and CPU versions may be used.
+The CPU version is recommended for time-dependent problems, whereas the GPU version is recommended for the spatial problems.